An Effective Sign Switching Dark Energy: Lotka-Volterra Model of Two Interacting Fluids: The Unfair Competition Model

 which is explicitly a Lotka-Volterra equation that describes a predator-prey dynamic with $x_1$ being the ``prey'' and $x_2$ the ``predator''.
 The system thus displays an oscillatory behavior.
 Such an interacting model could potentially help to resolve the coincidence problem.

 In our case, we have two interacting dark energy fluids, which we will denote by $\Lambda_1 < 0$ and $\Lambda_2 > 0$ (despite the notation, they are not constant; the notation is meant to remind us that they are mimicking cosmological constants).
+Their energy densities would be denoted by $\rho_{\Lambda_1}$ and $\rho_{\Lambda_2}$, respectively.
 The transition from an early time AdS-like Universe to a late time dS-like spacetime thus amounts to $\Lambda_1$ becoming subdominant to $\Lambda_2$.
 Let us first consider an unrealistic model (to be improved upon later) that is analagous to Eq.(\ref{1}), so we can point out the differences:

 where $\gamma > 0$.
 As before, we assume that the late time dark energy is a phantom, thus $w_{\Lambda_2} < -1$.
 On the other hand\footnote{In the cosmological case, AdS spacetime has $w=-1$, which is the same as dS spactime.
 Unlike dS spacetime, however, in AdS spacetime the negative cosmological constant corresponds to a negative energy density but with a positive pressure.
 Cosmological evolution with negative energy densities was previously studied in details in \cite{2205.01619}.}, $w_{\Lambda_1}>-1$ but with $\rho_{\Lambda_1}<0$.
-This is justified by \cite{2201.11623,2202.01202}, in which it was argued that solving both the Hubble and $\sigma_8$ tensions require the overall effective dark energy to cross the phantom divide (if we assume that Newton's gravitational constant is not varying).
+This is justified by \cite{2201.11623,2202.01202}, in which it was argued that solving both the Hubble and $S_8$ tensions require the overall effective dark energy to cross the phantom divide (if we assume that Newton's gravitational constant is not varying).
 See also \cite{2005.12587}.
 This is also similar to the model in \cite{1912.08751}.

 Thus we define, analogous to Eq.(\ref{r}), two parameters

 We assume that both $w_{\Lambda_1}$ and $w_{\Lambda_2}$ are constant.
 Upon introducing the dimensionless quantities $x:=\gamma \rho_{\Lambda_1}/r_2$ and $y:=\gamma \rho_{\Lambda_2}/r_1$, we obtain the Lotka-Volterra equation of the form